basho/basho_docs/content/riak/kv/2.1.3/developing/data-modeling.md

 In the advertising industry, being able to serve ads quickly to many users and platforms is often the most important factor in selecting and tuning a database.
-Riak's tunable [[Replication Properties]] can be set to favor fast read performance.
+Riak's tunable [replication properties][apps replication properties] can be set to favor fast read performance.
 By setting R to 1, only one of N replicas will need to be returned to complete a read operation, yielding lower read latency than an R value equal to the number of replicas